Tips to Improve Your Child's Handwriting

 “It (handwriting) opens our personality out to the world, and gives us a means of reading other people,” says Philip Hensher, in his book, ‘The Missing Ink’.
 True!
-Your child’s handwriting reveals her personality to the reader.
-It also goes a long way in improving her prospects, both in academics as well as in her chosen profession.
-Above all, your little one’s handwriting is a means for her to create a good impression on others.
-Here are some tips to help you guide your child to improve her handwriting.
+Your child’s handwriting skills reveal a lot about her personality.
+Good handwriting also goes a long way in improving her prospects, both in academics as well as in her chosen profession.
+Above all, your child's penmanship is a means for her to create a good impression on others.
+So, here are a few tips on how to improve your child's handwriting:

 When your little one is in preschool and early primary school, her fine motor skills wouldn’t be fully developed.
 Therefore, her finger movements may be a bit clumsy.
-So, find out what kind of pencil best suits her.
+So, do some research to find the best pencils for writing for your child.
 The market today provides a wide range of possibilities: three-sided, rubber-gripped, fat, short, crayon-shaped, mechanical and so on.
 Equally important is a good, large eraser to make mistakes disappear without wearing out the paper.

-Teach your child the three-fingered tripod grip, where the pencil is gripped using the thumb, the index and the middle finger, and the wrist is held straight.
+Teach your child the three-fingered tripod pencil grip, where the pencil is gripped using the thumb, the index and the middle finger, and the wrist is held straight.
 This allows for free movement of the fingers and the hand.
 The best place to hold the pencil is an inch above the tip.
-Never let him hold the pencil too tight, as this can hurt his fingers, while spoiling his handwriting.
+Also, tell him to not hold the pencil too tight, as this can hurt his fingers and spoil his handwriting.

-Ensure that your little genius doesn’t press down the pencil too hard while writing.
-This affects the shape of the letters and the smooth flow of writing.
+Heavy pencil pressure can adversely the handwriting.
+So, teach your little genius to not press down the pencil too hard while writing.
+This will affect the shape of the letters and the smooth flow of writing.
 Also, her hands will tire sooner.
-When your child uses the right amount of pressure for writing, there will be no indents or marks on the reverse side of the page.
+To know if your child uses the right pencil pressure, check the reverse side of the page after she has finished writing.
+There will be no indents or marks on the reverse side of the page when your child uses the right amount of pressure for writing.
 Also, the pencil tips won’t break often.

 4. Focussed adjustments

-Keep an eye on letter formation, paper control, size of letters, space between words, and line-alignment when teaching your child to write well.
-Observe her write and understand what she is struggling with.
+Keep an eye on letter formation, paper control, size of letters, space between words, and line-alignment when trying to improve your child's handwriting skills.
+Observe her write to understand what she is struggling with and how to improve your child's handwriting.
 Then, explain what she needs to do in a way that she can understand.

 5. Practice makes perfect